rpi-graduate-council/grad-wiki/RPI/The Union.md

 - [The list of cafes on campus](https://rpi.sodexomyway.com/en-us/categories/restaurants-&-cafes).
 You can quickly check the hours and info here.
 The cafes offer some small meals as well.
 - [On-campus dining](https://rpi.sodexomyway.com/en-us/categories/resident-dining). other on-campus foods.
 Here, find the [meal plan information](https://rpi.sodexomyway.com/en-us/meal-plan/meal-plan-options).
-- For off-campus options, see [Drink and Dine](../Leisure/Drink%20and%20Dine.md).
+- For off-campus options, see [Drink & Dine](../Leisure/Drink%20&%20Dine.md).

 Bon appétit!